kvnneff/modella-pouchdb/README.md

 ### Pouch(instance)

-Initialize PouchDB adaptor with a PouchDB instance.
+Initialize adaptor with a PouchDB instance.

 ### Model.all(callback)